-- Helps you keep track of your income and spending’s to have a clear overview of where your money is going.
+- Helps you keep track of your income and spending to have a clear overview of where your money is going.

 - You can easily avoid unnecessary or unessential items that are wasting your money so you can use that for important needs.

 - Improves your financial position and helps you easily achieve the required financial goals.
-Whether having enough emergency fund saving, buying a car, or buying a house.
+Whether having enough emergency fund savings, buying a car, or buying a house.

-- You become financially smarter using new technology like online applications and softwares for money management.
-They range from budgeting to forecasting to auto saving systems.
+- You become financially smarter using new technology like online applications and software for money management.
+They range from budgeting to forecasting to auto-saving systems.

-- Helps you boost your credit score which makes you favorite among financial institutions.
+- Helps you boost your credit score which makes you a favorite among financial institutions.